4.1.1.2 Embankment

 Project Process

-The Chehelis River right of way is to be double tracked - one track for the 2nd Division main line and the second track to be a DCC programming track (the DCC control center being located directly below this section).
-As such, the roadway will conform gernerally to the right of way indicated below.
+The Smith Canal right of way is double track - one track for the 2nd Division main line and the second track to be a DCC programming track (the DCC control center being located directly below this section).
+As such, the roadway will conform generally to the right of way indicated below.

 Due to right of way constraints, the outside (aisle side) portion of the embankment will be to engineering specification, ending at the fascia.
 The inside curve of the embankment will be sloped 1 to 1, indicating that there has been some shrinkage of the embankment over time and the relaxed engineering standards of the WWSL.